hankbao/bugreports/README.md

 __20931915__: Calling a swift closure in another closure causes stack overflow with Swift 1.2 debug build prior to Xcode 7.0

+__47999514__: Sharing a file in a relative url with airdrop from iOS to macOS results a bplist sent.